Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 North Bridge, Edinburgh| ©Robert Linsdell

-Walking through the cobblestone streets of Edinburgh and through the occasional shady passageway we came to North Bridge, a bridge linking Old Town and New Town, which is nicknamed "The Bridge of the Dead".
+Walking through the cobblestone streets of Edinburgh and through the occasional shadowy passageway we came to North Bridge, a bridge that connects Old Town (the old town) and New Town (the widening), which is nicknamed "The Bridge of the Dead".

 The story has a somewhat disturbing background and is that many years ago, in the nineteenth century, to celebrate the opening of the bridge the oldest old woman in Edinburgh was chosen to cross it, with the misfortune that the day before the opening the woman died.